shegezzy/M4ACE-PROJECT/README.md

 - Implemented a function to greet the student by name.

 💡 "Clean code is easy to read, debug, and maintain!" 🚀

+## Week 5 Tasks
+- Implemented Object-Oriented Programming (OOP) concepts by creating a class named ClassRoom.
+- Used JavaScript classes and constructors to initialize objects with specific properties.
+- Ensured Separation of Concerns (SoC) by structuring files properly.

+💡 "The best way to learn to code is to build, break, and fix.
+Keep pushing forward!" 🚀